humdrum-tools/humdrum-documentation/guide/ch33/index.md

 way to represent the International Phonetic Alphabet.
 The `**IPA` scheme is based on the transliteration scheme developed by linguist Evan Kirshenbaum.
-The scheme is suitable for representing the basic phonemes found in most of the world\'s languages.
+The scheme is suitable for representing the basic phonemes found in most of the world's languages.
 The table below summarizes the `**IPA` mappings for various phonemes.

 ```humdrum